Cyprus in the Eurovision Song Contest 2018: At Eurovision

 The two semi-finals and the final were broadcast in Cyprus by public broadcasting service CyBC with commentary from Costas Constantinou and Vaso Komninou.
-The Cypriot spokesperson, who announced the top 12-point score awarded by the Cypriot jury during the final, was singer Hovig.
+CyBC appointed Hovig as its spokesperson to announce the top 12-point score awarded by the Cypriot jury during the final.
 According to the AGB Nielsen Media Research for viewership ratings, the first semi-final attracted 158,420 viewers watching live on 8 May, representing a market share of 35.9 per cent.
 The second semi-final was watched by 65,230 people and had an audience share of 25.4 per cent.
 The final on 12 May had a television audience 245,740 viewers, and achieved an audience share of 77.4 per cent in that time slot, setting a new record audience for any Eurovision broadcast in Cypriot history.

 Semi-final

 Foureira took part in a half-hour technical rehearsal on 30 April, followed by another rehearsal that lasted for 20 minutes on 4 May.
 She took part dress rehearsals for the first semi-final on 7 and 8 May.
 This included the jury show for the first semi-final on the evening of 7 May where the professional juries of each country watched and voted on the competing entries.
 On the day of the first semi-final, bookmakers considered Cyprus to be the most likely country to secure qualification to the final on 12 May.